 “I like classic music.
 I want music that is going to be (around) for 60, 70, 80, 100 years versus something that’ll be on the radio for five years and then you’ll never hear about that person again,” he said.
 “That’s my goal.
 My goal is longevity.
 My goal is historical importance and my goal is to make good music.”

-Currently Ryanito is a host on "Rayo Radio" and has since released his first project Red Tiger EP in Winter of 2014.
-He is working on his newest project The Cosmic Guide LP with features from Shorty-140, Cliz, Shade Sheist, Ocean Symphony, Monteasy and more.
-It will be released before 2016, the date hasn't been confirmed.
+Currently Ryanito is a host on "Coffee and Donuts" and has since released The Cosmic Guide LP with features from Cliz, Shade Sheist, Ocean Symphony, Monteasy and more.
+It is available on all platforms worldwide.